 Chelsea is a terrestrial ecologist and biogeochemist with a PhD from Brown University in Ecology and Evolutionary Biology.
-She is the Interim Director of Earth Lab and the Associate Director of ESIIL.
+She is the Deputy Director of ESIIL.

 She is interested in how drivers of global environmental change (e.g., climate change, invasive species, land use and management practices) affect ecosystem functions and services like carbon storage and species diversity and composition.
 One of her current research projects integrates lidar, hyperspectral, and plot level plant cover data to explore the relationship between forest structural and functional diversity to biotic resistance to invasion in U.S. forests.
 Her dissertation examined the influence of land use and management practices on riparian forest structure and composition, secondary forest regrowth, and soil carbon storage in the Brazilian Amazon.
 In her research, she uses a combination of geospatial analysis, remote sensing, ecosystem modeling, and field studies.